 ‘I find Exploring Theology intellectually stimulating and spiritually rewarding in that my views of spirituality have broadened considerably.’

-For more details on the term or to register, please watch our social media feed or go to the main Exploring Theology page for details as they are made available.
+For more details on the term or to register, please watch our social media feed or go to the main Exploring Theology page for details.

 Sessions begin with a 45 minute lecture, followed by a 15 minute tea and coffee break.
 The second part is 15 minutes Q&A based on the lecture and then 45 minutes of communal reading and discussion of a relevant text.
 The programme is offered both in-person and online.
 We begin and end promptly as those who attend in person have distance to travel.